Confessions of a Woman Who Secretly Wears Hearing Aids

 Not many people know it (and now everyone will), but I occasionally wear hearing aids.
 Not for everyday use, but for when I am in a crowded situation where people have to talk and listen to each other.

-I got my hearing aids about two years before I retired, and I’ve been retired a little over three years now.
+I got my hearing aids about two years before I retired, and I’ve been retired a little over six years now.

 Why Hearing Aids?

 I noticed that I struggled to hear everyone, especially in a meeting with 15 to 25 people sitting around a large table or in a noisy restaurant.
 It was imperative at the time that I hear the conversations in order to respond and do my job; but I was losing that ability.

 Since then, I’ve learned that anyone older than 45 has a one in five chance of suffering some degree of hearing loss.
 That increases to one in three by the age of 65.
 By 75, it is one in two.
 These statistics come from the National Institute on Deafness and Other Communication Disorders.

 At one point, I finally went to see an audiologist to have my hearing checked.
 She put me in a booth and asked if I could hear an entire range of frequencies.
 Finally, I was fitted for a pair of hearing aids, and had them ordered.